 Your first meeting with Diane is a complete Estate planning review in which many matters are discussed, not just Powers of Attorney.
 This advice, experience and guidance are all included in the price of the Lasting Powers of Attorney.

-The Lasting Power of Attorney Solicitors for Morley, Tingley, East Ardsley, Gildersome, Churwell, Drighlington and surrounding areas of Leeds and Yorkshire.
+The Wills, Probate & Conveyancing Solicitor for Morley, Tingley, East Ardsley, Gildersome, Churwell, Drighlington and all surrounding areas of Leeds and Yorkshire.

 Diane Burke is a STEP qualified solicitor